-Lantus in the long-acting class is considered a basal insulin that is administered once a day.
-Its duration of action is prolonged; there is no distinct insulin peak so that it is suitable for once-daily administration and reduce the risk of nocturnal hypoglycemia seen with intermediate-acting insulins.
+Lantus in the long-acting class is considered basal insulin that is administered once a day.
+Its duration of action is prolonged; there is no distinct insulin peak so that it is suitable for once-daily administration and reduces the risk of nocturnal hypoglycemia seen with intermediate-acting insulins.

 Generally, Lantus function begins about one to two hours after injection, peaks in six hours, and continues working for 18 to 26 hours.
 But, everyone is different.
 Sometimes, Lantus does not last a full 24 hours, so they see higher glucose numbers for the couple hours before injection time; for some others, it may last longer, so the previous day’s dose may still be working for a couple of hours past injection time.

 Insulin glargine and natural human insulin work the same way, but Insulin glargine’s action lasts longer and helps diabetic patients regulate glucose or sugar in the body.
 It helps to promote the movement of sugar from the blood into body tissues and also stops sugar production in the liver.

 This medication was manufactured by Sanofi-Aventis and has been available for pharmaceutical use since 2000.
 The development of it was conducted at Sanofi-Aventis’s biotechnology competence center in Frankfurt-Höchst.

 This company supplies the product to over 100 countries and more than 3,5 million patients worldwide; So this makes Lantus Germany’s largest and most important export pharmaceutical product.
 Dano Health as a Turkish pharmaceutical exporter also witnesses such growth.